zzybluebell/tp/docs/UserGuide.md

    * *However, point can be redeemed as discounts to a member, and point will be deducted accordingly with redemption.*
    * *In <a href="#13">delete transaction</a>, the point will not be affected and will stay the same.*
    * *In <a href="#14">edit transaction</a>, the point will be increased when billing amount is greater than the billing amount added in last time.
-On the contrary the points will not be affected and keep the same when billing amount is lesser than the billing amount added in last time.*
+On the contrary the point will not be affected and keep the same when billing amount is lesser than the billing amount added in last time.*
    * *Point amount is range from `0` to `99999999`.*

 * **Seat Booking Information:**